telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview.md

 ## Troubleshooting

-Internally the designer uses multiple Visual Studio services, whose behavior may change with Visual Studio upgrades.
-We try to keep up with Microsoft's changes and test against each new version that we claim to support.
-There may be corner cases we miss, causing failures under specific conditions.
-To troubleshoot such and any other problems related to the Visual Studio Report Designer, please, follow the suggestions in the article [Visual Studio Report Designer Troubleshooting]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/visual-studio-problems%}).
+To troubleshoot problems related to the Visual Studio Report Designer and Visual Studio Project/Item Templates, please, follow the suggestions in the article [Visual Studio Report Designer Troubleshooting]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/visual-studio-problems%}).

 ## See Also